 About UNDP in Mongolia

 UNDP opened its representative office in Ulaanbaatar in 1973 after more than a decade of successful cooperation with Mongolia.
 Ever since, UNDP has worked for equitable and sustainable development for the benefit of all Mongolians.
-UNDP is committed to helping the Government and the people of Mongolia achieve its nine national Millennium Development Goals as well as other national development priorities through capacity development, knowledge sharing, partnerships, and policy dialogue.
+UNDP is committed to helping the Government and the people of Mongolia achieve the Sustainable Development Goals as well as other national development priorities through capacity development, knowledge sharing, partnerships, and policy dialogue.

 What do we want to accomplish?